Monochromatic Sums and Products over $\mathbb{Q}$: Discussions and open problems

 \begin{conjecture} There exists $n$ so that for all $d \in \mathbb{N}$, the pattern $\{\sum_{i \in S}x_i, \prod_{i \in S}x_i\}$, where $S$ ranges over nonempty subsets of $[n]$, is not partition regular over $P_d$. \end{conjecture}

 The main issue with applying the arguments from this paper straightforwardly to solve~\Cref{hindman} is that we cannot simply ``shift" $ac$ by $b$; this is because $b$ generally will not be divisible by $c$.
 In other words, to control the color of $P(ac;b)$, we would have to control the color of $P(a;\frac{b}{c})$.
 However, if $b,b+c,b+2c$ are the same color, we cannot guarantee $c \mid b$.
 The $2$-coloring where $3^xy$ for $y \equiv 1 \mod 3$ is red and $3^xy$ for $y \equiv 2 \mod 3$ is blue does not have three consecutive multiples of any integer $c$ in the same color.
-Still, we believe it may be possible to get around this obstacle by considering more general polynomial expressions such as the aforementioned $Q(d)(x+P_i(d))$ for general $Q$ with $Q(0)=P_i(0)=0$.